nextflow-io/nextflow/docs/process.md

 : The `subPath` option can be used to mount a sub-directory of the volume instead of its root.
 : The `readOnly` option can be used to mount the volume as read-only (default: `false`)

+`schedulerName: '<name>'`
+: Specifies which [scheduler](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/#specify-schedulers-for-pods) is used to schedule the container.

 (process-publishdir)=

 ### publishDir